-CHIP in Nevada
+Learn About CHIP in Nevada

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 The Children’s Health Insurance Program (CHIP) in Nevada was signed into law to help children from low-income families access low-cost health insurance.
 Nevada CHIP helps children receive important medical services including doctor’s visits, dental check-ups, immunizations and more that their families cannot otherwise afford.
 This program serves children who are 18 years of age or younger who come from qualifying families.
 To answer important questions such as, “What is CHIP Medicaid?” or, “How can I enroll my family in Medicaid for children?” read the information on CHIP and Medicaid provided below.

-Nevada Children’s Health Insurance Program (CHIP) Overview
+What is the Nevada Children’s Health Insurance Program (CHIP)?

 The Nevada CHIP program provides affordable health insurance coverage to children throughout state.
 The Medicaid eligibility children can meet aims to provide benefits and to reduce the number of uninsured patients from low-income families.
 This CHIP program is called Nevada Check Up, and it covers copayments, deductibles and fees for qualified medical services for those enrolled in the program.
 Beneficiaries only have to pay small premiums, every three months, to stay enrolled in Check Up.